 Richmond Virtual Schools' RAIL program for grades 8-10 is a blended, project-based program that is designed to provide students with the knowledge and skills they will need to be successful in their post-secondary education and in the rapidly changing workplaces they will encounter.
 RAIL is guided by three connected design principles—personalization, connections and collaborative design—that set aspirational goals and create a foundation for understanding our approach.

 Students will pursue their passions through authentic projects which will have significance to them, their teachers and to the community.
 Students will work with mentors in the community to create high quality, useful and meaningful projects.
 Students will work closely with an advisor who will provide guidance throughout the entire RAIL program.
+RAIL students are also connected to Palmer students as they are enrolled in Palmer electives.

 Students, teachers and mentors will co-create the learning experience.
 Students will work in cross-curricular, multi-grade teams to solve real world problems.
 Students will have access to a makerspace to build prototypes and test design ideas.